Can I Become a Police Officer with a DWI or a DUI?

 All this varies through foreseeable factors, like the State the police agency is located in or simply legislature, to the not-so-foreseeable ones, like: individual perspectives and decisions of the panel on the day of your review

 No matter what department you apply to, even the one borderline-lenient, you will be asked questions and will be scrutinized.
-Remember that all law enforcement agencies want the best applicants, so other factors will come into play such as your morals, character, social skills, physical fitness, health, academics, and more.
+Remember that all law enforcement agencies want the best applicants, so other factors will come into play such as your prior experience, morals, character, social skills, physical fitness, health, academics, and more.

 • The more polished your resume is, the more of a chance you have obtaining a criminal justice career